MahmoudElOmar/deep-learning-works/Fashion MNIST Image Classification/README.md

-To run this Jupyter Notebook.
+To run this Jupyter Notebook

 Download the Fashion MNIST dataset, and put it in the same directory as the Jupyter Notebook :